adrien1018/universal-pdf-md5-collision/README.md

 This project enables one to generate virtually any single-page PDF MD5 collisions **without any additional collision computation**, such as [this text-only MD5 quine](/example/MD5_Quine.pdf) which displays its own MD5 checksum.

+## How to use this to build my PDF collision files?

+The process to generate the desired PDF file(s) will vary depending on your specific use case.
+The detailed instruction for creating the above-mentioned MD5 quine is available in the [`example/` directory](/example).
+This can serve as a helpful blueprint for constructing your own collision file.

 ## How does it work?

 A PDF file mainly consists of a hierarchy of *objects*.
 A page in a PDF file is represented by a [*page object*](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/PDF32000_2008.pdf#G6.1956489), and its content is specified by the `Contents` key in the page object, which normally references a [*content stream*](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/PDF32000_2008.pdf#G6.1913072) (which is also a type of object).
 There are some useful properties that make precomputing a multi-way PDF collision possible: